haniluvr/davids-wood-furniture/README.md

 4. Add admin notes and update status
 5. Click "Reply via Email" to respond

+### Using the AI Customer Support Chatbot

+**For Customers:**
+1. **Access Chatbot**: Look for the chat widget on any page of the website
+2. **Ask Questions**: Type your questions about products, orders, or general inquiries
+3. **Get Instant Responses**: Receive immediate answers to common questions
+4. **Product Information**: Ask about product details, availability, and specifications
+5. **Order Support**: Inquire about order status, shipping, and delivery information
+6. **Human Handoff**: Get connected to human support for complex issues

+**For Admins:**
+1. **Monitor Conversations**: View chatbot interactions and customer satisfaction
+2. **Update Knowledge Base**: Improve chatbot responses based on common questions
+3. **Analytics**: Track chatbot usage and effectiveness metrics
+4. **Integration**: Seamless integration with existing contact form system
+5. **Customization**: Configure chatbot responses and behavior as needed

 ### Using the CI/CD Pipeline

 **Automatic Deployment:**